Valera-kvant/xdripswift/README.md

 - create events in Calendar when new glucose reading is received.
 This to support AppleWatch.
 More info : https://github.com/JohanDegraeve/xdripswift/wiki/Calendar-Events---Apple-Watch

 For developers : please go to the Wiki : https://github.com/JohanDegraeve/xdripswift/wiki

+## Hematonix Calibration

+Hematonix transmitter decoding uses two coefficients `k` and `b`.
+Default values are loaded from `UserDefaults` or the bundled `HematonixConfig.json` file.
+To adjust without recompiling, update these keys using the Settings app or edit `HematonixConfig.json` in the app bundle and restart the application.